-The IRS prefers to be paid when you get paid so you can either send in quarterly estimated tax payments to cover this 1099 income using Form 1040-ES, or you can claim zero allowances on your W-4 form so more money than necessary comes out of your paychecks from your primary job and goes to the IRS to cover the taxes owed on your 1099 income just as if you had sent in estimated payments.
+The IRS prefers to be paid when you get paid so you can either send in quarterly estimated tax payments to cover this 1099 income, or you can claim zero allowances on your W-4 form so more money than necessary comes out of your paychecks from your primary job.
+That money will go to the IRS to cover the taxes owed on your 1099 income just as if you had sent in estimated payments.

 FICA Tax Withholding

 Your employer will also withhold additional money to cover your FICA taxes.
 FICA stands for the "Federal Insurance Contributions Act" and it covers Social Security and Medicare taxes, both of which are essentially insurance funds for the benefit of the disabled and elderly.